-The Standing Committee of the National People's Congress has proposed amendments to Article 42 of the IP Law that would provide for PTA and PTE, in an effort to implement commitments in the Phase One Agreement.
+China's amended Patent Law became effective on June 1, 2021.
+In line with commitments made in the Phase One Agreement, Article 42.3 of the amended legislation allows for PTE for new pharmaceutical-related inventions which have been approved for marketing in China.
 We believe, however, that certain aspects of these proposed amendments need to be revised and clarified to both bring the provisions in line with the Phase One Agreement's requirements under Article 1.12 and to ensure that the PTA and PTE mechanisms encourage innovation, particularly with respect to the development of biotherapeutic products.

+In particular, detailed implementing regulations that are consistent with commitments made in the Phase One Agreement, will be necessary to define how PTA and PTE will be determined and calculated in order to ensure that the PTA and PTE mechanisms will function as intended.
+In August 2021, CNIPA issued the draft Amendments to the Patent Examination Guideline, which limits PTE eligibility to innovative or improved new drugs first launched in China.
+This overly restrictive scope of PTE is inconsistent with international standards, and if promulgated in its current form, would discriminate against all innovative pharmaceutical products first introduced in the United States or other markets.

-Detailed implementing regulations will be necessary to define how PTA and PTE will be calculated in order to ensure that the PTA and PTE mechanisms will function as intended.
-BIO hopes that PTA and PTE calculation formulae be transparent and that there will be clear transition rules which allow patent holders of existing patented biopharmaceuticals to seek PTA and PTE.
+CNIPA also oversees the drafting of the Implementation Regulation of the Patent Law, which was last released for public comments in November 2020.
+BIO hopes that PTA and PTE eligibility and calculation formulae be transparent, and consistent with the commitments made under the Phase One Agreement, and that there will be clear transition rules which allow patent holders of existing patented biopharmaceuticals to seek PTA and PTE.